 TGax Editor: Insert the following sentence at the end of this paragraph (#CID 162, 2444, 2443, 2623):

 EIFS shall not be invoked if the NAV is updated by the frame that would have caused an EIFS, such as when the FCS fails and the L-SIG TXOP function employs L-SIG information to update the NAV.
 EIFS shall not be invoked for an A-MPDU if one or more of its frames are received correctly.

-TGax Editor: Insert the following row (ignoring the header row) in Table 26-1 (#CID 162, 2444, 2443, 2623):

-Table 26-1 - TXVECTOR and RXVECTOR parameters
+EIFS shall not be invoked if a valid TXOP_DURATION parameter is present in the RXVECTOR of a received HE PPDU.